xfce-mirror/xfce4-screenshooter/README.md

 Xfce4-screenshooter allows you to capture the entire screen, the active window or a selected region.
-You can set the delay that elapses before the screenshot is taken and the action that will be done with the screenshot: save it to a /PNG file, copy it to the clipboard, open it using another application, or host it on imgur.com, a free online image hosting service.
+You can set the delay that elapses before the screenshot is taken and the action that will be done with the screenshot: save it to a file, copy it to the clipboard, open it using another application, host it on imgur.com (a free online image hosting service) or use your creativity with custom action scripts.

 ----